More on Home Insurance

 Even if your pup isn’t particularly dangerous, it may still be excluded from coverage if it’s one of the following breeds:

 In general, Molassers (or muscular dogs with thick chests) are most commonly excluded from coverage as are wolf breeds.
-If your dog is excluded from coverage, look for a dog-friendly company or consider supplemental liability protection.
+If your dog is excluded from coverage, look for a dog-friendly company— some insurance comapanies will cover dogs of any breed provided they don't have a history of biting.
+You can also consider supplemental liability protection.

 Along with breed restrictions, some insurers also won’t cover dogs with a history of biting or damaging property.